ericoporto/Chove-Agora/README.md

 Yahoo Weather: https://developer.yahoo.com/weather/documentation.html

 #Configuration:

 Configuration is controlled through settings.cfg which must be in the same directory as `weathertwitter.py`.
 Your Twitter Application ID tokens need to be stored in this file to give the script permission to post status messages on your Twitter account.
 This section is required.

+You need to create a new [app](https://apps.twitter.com/) in twitter for it to work or use valid credentials.
+To create a new one, go here: https://apps.twitter.com/app/new .

 The location of the Weather data is controlled by Yahoo!
 WOEID which is also stored in `settings.cfg`.